 When the Environment Agency withdrew its ‘Knotweed Code of Practice’ in 2016 the industry took on the mantle of providing best practice guidance on managing knotweed.
 The two industry trade bodies (PCA & INNSA) produced their own codes that provide the highest shared standards of best practice.

 It’s important to note, that these Codes of Practice (as did the original EA Code) do not, in themselves, have any statutory or regulatory weight; they are simply a statement of best practice.
-Legislation which controls the sale, spread and disposal of Japanese knotweed can be found here.
+However, there is legislation which controls the sale, spread and disposal of Japanese knotweed.

 The Original Knotweed Code of Practice